From a bustling capital to the silky beaches, there are a ton of things to do in Malaysia.

 Interested patrons can come to SEATRU (Sea Turtle Research Unit), a turtle nursery and conservation center, and assist in collecting and taking care of turtle eggs until they hatch.
 Additionally, there are three rare species of turtles that regularly come to Redang for nesting at varying times of the year—the Green Sea Turtle, the Hawksbill Sea Turtle, and the Olive Ridley Sea Turtle, so you might want to check up on their respective schedules if you plan to see them.

-Things to Do in Malaysia – Relaxing in Malaysia
+Relaxing in Malaysia

 If you’re in need of relaxation, Malaysia also holds a number of sanctuaries for visitors to find personal peace.
 The following places are recommended for tourists looking to loosen up or lighten their mood: